 Evolution is no more cruel or wasteful than the non-evolutionary processes that afflict and kill billions of organisms every day, including droves of sentient ones.
 Hence, if the latter is consistent with the existence of a good god, so is the former.
-To make the point even more bluntly, a creationist who harmonizes the murder of a child with the goodness of a god who refuses to intervene (or even one who commands the murder of children, as in 1 Samuel 15), should have no problem whatsoever harmonizing the brutality of evolution with the same god.
-As I have said elsewhere:
+To be even more blunt, a creationist who harmonizes the murder of a child with the goodness of a god who refuses to intervene (or even with one who commands the murder of children, as in 1 Samuel 15), should have no problem whatsoever harmonizing the brutality of evolution with the same god.
+As I have said elsewhere,

 for the believer, the wastefulness and arbitrariness of evolution presents no special problem not already presented by the events of everyday life.
 Consider, for instance, the wastefulness and arbitrariness present in the rape and murder of a child: on the one hand, a person who is inclined to view such things as incompatible with the existence of a loving god is already at the doorstep of atheism, and will hardly be moved by the comparative tameness of the evolutionary history of life.
 On the other hand, it would be a sick joke beyond measure to suggest that anyone capable of genuflecting at the altar of God after considering the rape and murder of a child could possibly have his or her faith shaken by the cruelty of the evolutionary process.
 As far as the matter of atheism versus theism goes, the wastefulness and arbitrariness of evolution is either redundant or irrelevant.
 (Vuletic 2008)